yixin1230/CPP_Module/CPP05/README.md

-# Note for this project
+# Notes for this project

 #### C++ Throw Exception Example
 ```